cloudevents/spec/subscriptions-api.md

   using the selected protocol.
 The format of the address MUST be valid for the selected protocol or one of the protocol's own transport bindings (e.g. AMQP over WebSockets).
-- **filter** - OPTIONAL.
-A filter is an expression of a particular filter dialect that evaluates to true or false and that determines whether an instance of a CloudEvent will be delivered to the subscription's sink.
+- **filters** - OPTIONAL.
+One or more filter expressions of a particular filter dialect that evaluates to true or false and that determines whether an instance of a CloudEvent will be delivered to the subscription's sink.
 If a filter expression evaluates to false, the event MUST NOT be sent to the sink.